sassafras13/sassafras13.github.io/_posts/2021-01-17-BinaryTrees.md

 First we will look at 3 different ways to traverse a tree (i.e. ways to move over all the nodes), then we will look at find, insert and delete operations on nodes in a binary search tree.
 The 3 traversal methods for trees are [1]:

-*1. **In-order traversal**: we visit*2 the left branch, then the current node, then the right branch.
+1. **In-order traversal**: we visit the left branch, then the current node, then the right branch.
 When in-order traversal is applied to binary search trees, we will automatically visit all the nodes in _ascending_ order.
+(In reality “visiting” means that we are printing the contents of the node to the terminal.)

-*2. **Pre-order traversal**: first we visit the current node, then we visit the child nodes from left to right.
+2. **Pre-order traversal**: first we visit the current node, then we visit the child nodes from left to right.
 We always visit the root node first.

-*3. **Post-order traversal**: contrary to pre-order traversal, we start with visiting the child nodes from left to right, and then visit the current node.
+3. **Post-order traversal**: contrary to pre-order traversal, we start with visiting the child nodes from left to right, and then visit the current node.
 The root node is always the last one visited.

 The find operation for trees will look for a node of a specific value.
 In binary search trees, the find operation is quite simple: we start at the root and choose to go to the left child if the value we are looking for is less than the root, and we go right if it is greater than the root [4].
 We repeat this process of going left or right until we find the node we are looking for, or we reach the bottom of the tree, in which case that value is not present in the tree [4].
 A variant of find, known as findmin, looks for the minimum value in the tree by always choosing the left-hand child at every level.